Joy Spence: Awards

+Appleton Estate

+Tours of the Appleton Estate distillery are named The Joy Spence Appleton Estate Rum Experience.
 In 2017, Appleton Estate released the Joy Anniversary Blend of rum to commemorate her 20 years as their master blender.
-The Joy Anniversary Blend was named Rum of the Year in 2017 by Distiller.com.
 Her 40th year at Appleton Estate was marked by the release of the Ruby Anniversary Edition in 2022.

-In 2017, Tales of the Cocktail gave Spence the Grand Dame Award as "the most influential woman in the cocktail and spirits industry".
-The Prime Minister's Medal for Science and Technology (now known as the National Medal for Science and Technology) was awarded to Spence in 2018.
-The Distilled Spirits Council of the United States awarded Spence their Lifetime Achievement Award in 2022.

-Tours of the Appleton Estate distillery are named The Joy Spence Appleton Estate Rum Experience.

-Spence was awarded the Musgrave Gold Medal in 2022.

 Personal life

 Spence is married and has two children.